Abrorkhuja7/CacheAnalyzerX/README.md

 ## Introduction

 Welcome to the Telegram Data Analysis Bot!
 This bot is designed to help you analyze your Telegram data and extract valuable insights from your messaging history.

-## Features

-- Total message count analysis
-- Sent vs. received messages analysis with a pie chart
-- Word frequency analysis with a word cloud
-- Most used emoji analysis with a bar chart
-- Chat champions analysis to identify the most active users
-- Peak hours analysis for message distribution throughout the day
-- Forwarded from analysis to find the top users from whom messages are forwarded

 ## Getting Started